Tractatus de ortu Tartarorum: Contents

 The longest answer in the Tractatus concerns the origins of the Mongols.
-The answer given is not based, however, on any special intelligence gleaned from the Mongols themselves, but on a standard Russian interpretation of the Apocalypse of Pseudo-Methodius.
+The answer given is not based, however, on any special intelligence gleaned from the Mongols themselves, but on a standard Russian interpretation of the 7th-century Apocalypse of Pseudo-Methodius.
 The Mongols are identified with the Midianites defeated by Gideon in Judges 7.
 They are said to have been consigned to the wilderness of Etrev, whence they emerged after thousands of years.
 (Etrev is in fact Yathrib, the city from which Muhammad emerged to conquer Mecca.)
 The Mongols believe they are destined to wage a war against the King of the Romans.
-The Mongols were told by Heaven that their domination will last 49 years (seven weeks of years).
+They were told by Heaven that their domination will last 49 years (seven weeks of years).
 All of this information is derived from the Apocalypse.
 Friar Julian heard similar things from a Russian cleric during his travels in 1236–1237.

 After the emergence of the Mongols out of the wilderness, the Tractatus contains original information.
 Their leader was Chir Can or Cirkan, who had been provoked by Curzeusa, ruler of Ornac.
 These corrupted names are recognizable as Genghis Khan, the Khwarazmshah and Urgench, respectively.
 This is a clear reference to the Mongol invasion of the Khwarazmian Empire.
 In the Linz version, Peter claims that the Mongols believe the pope to be the greatest ruler in the world and are eager to visit him.
 He also claims that they follow John the Baptist, which appears to be based on a misunderstanding of the image of Genghis Khan that was kept in a wagon outside the Great Khan's tent.